Easing your child’s worries about coronavirus

 Explain that most grown-ups with healthy bodies don’t become seriously ill.

-‘You could collect names of people who have had Covid-19 and recovered, such as Prince Charles and Tom Hanks, to reassure your child that most adults who get it will be fine,’ Noel advises.
+‘You could collect names of people who have had Covid-19 and recovered, such as Prince Charles and Boris Johnson, to reassure your child that most adults who get it will be fine,’ Noel advises.

 You could even help them make a plan for what would happen if you were to become ill, including things like who’d look after them and how you’d keep in touch during isolation, to make them feel more in control of their worries.